antortjim/test_datrik/README.md

 2.- Build linear and gradient boosting models.
 This is available in the jupyter notebook `models.ipynb`.

-3.- Produce a comprehensive documentation of the process, produced automatically by joining the Latex code in `report.Rnw` with the code in `EDA.R` R script.
+3.- Produce a comprehensive documentation of the process, produced automatically by joining the Latex code in `report.Rnw` with the code in the `EDA.R` R script.

 Directory structure: